geolinkedata/api/README.rst

 How to document your API
 ------------------------

-You can edit your API specification using the Swagger Editor GUI.
+Actually the current fetched schema is based on specs 1.2 since **django-rest-swagger** doesn't support the new version 2.0.
+You can also edit your API specification with the latter version by using the Swagger Editor GUI.
 Follow this commands below

 .. code-block:: console